Happy daughter@drewcolins

 Credit cards

-All major credit cards are widely accepted in Paris, though some establishments do not accept American Express and Diners.
+All major credit cards are widely accepted in Greece, though some establishments do not accept American Express and Diners.

 Exchange

-Foreign currency can be exchanged at most French and foreign banks and at exchange bureaus located at CDG and Orly airports and around the city centre.
+Foreign currency can be exchanged at most Greek and foreign banks and at exchange bureaus located at Athens International Airport and around the city centre.

 You will need your passport to exchange money.
 Travellers checks are also widely accepted.